psychemedia/island-storynotes/elder-godshill.md

 "Pray, sir," said I, as we went along,"what is that church that I see yonder perched up at the top of a hill?"

-" Godshill," answered the antiquary.
+"Godshill," answered the antiquary.

-" Godshill!
+"Godshill!
 Pray can you inform me how it got that name?
 It cannot be because it is nearer to heaven than the country round it."

 "I certainly never heard that reason for it before.
 I always understood that it had been named Godshill in commemoration of a miracle that tradition tells us was performed at the building of the church.
 The story, as it is now told, and by many still believed, in the Isle of Wight, is as follows:—